Register to vote

 You can register to vote if you are:

 - 16 years old or over and a British citizen or an Irish, qualifying Commonwealth e.g. India or European Union citizen e.g. France and are resident in the UK.

 - If you are 16 or 17, you can only register if you will be 18 within the lifetime of the electoral register.
 You cannot vote until you are 18.

 You may be interested in statistics on the number of properties and electors by ward and constituency.

-If you have any questions, please contact us:
+If you have any questions, please contact the electoral services team: